 Applications will be judged across three, equally weighted criteria: Artistic Quality and Innovation, Social Impact, and Career Development.
 For more information about the selection criteria and process, click here.

 The Washington Award supports artists at critical moments in their careers.
 Cash awards are unrestricted with no expectations of how funds will be spent.
 Cash awards are therefore not project grants, however if an individual artist’s practice takes the form of project work, they may freely apply with these materials.
 However, project-based applications and non-project based applications will be judged in the same way across the three assessment criteria.

-If you are applying for the Filmore Studios Prize and you are successful, please note that there are some expectations in terms of activities to be conducted during the 12-month residency period.
-Successful candidates for the Filmore Studios Prize will eligible for additional $1,000 stipend to support community-based activities during their 12-month residency.
-Applicants may make project proposals for the Filmore Studios Prize if they choose, but as with the Washington Award, project based and non-project based applications will be judged the same way.
+If you are applying for the Filmore School Studio Prize and you are successful, please note that there are some expectations in terms of activities to be conducted during the 12-month residency period.
+Successful candidates for the Filmore School Studio Prize will eligible for additional $1,000 stipend to support community-based activities during their 12-month residency.
+Applicants may make project proposals for the Filmore School Studio Prize if they choose, but as with the Washington Award, project based and non-project based applications will be judged the same way.